History of Grace Presbyterian Church (PCA) - formerly Monte Sano

 Our thanks go to Paul and Linda McNeil for serving as custodians of our church since 1972 and to Susan Wimberly for expert work as the Church Secretary since 1984.

 2011-12 - From May 15, 2011 through the spring of 2012 the Grace PCA Pulpit Search Committee reviewed approximately 100 resumes (e.g., MDFs-ministerial data forms) from pastors whose names were provided from the National PCA Office or who sent their data directly to Grace.
 Additionally the Pulpit Committee listened to many sermons (online and CD), interviewed selected applicants and brought in those whom the committee were led to hear preach in person.
 The church elders, Ben Brannan, Kit Bonvillian and Jesse Arnold, along with several supply pastors led church services during the pastoral search period.
 After much prayer and through the leading of the Lord, Pastor Don Hulsey was called as the 7th pastor for Grace PCA.
 Pastor Don, his wife Genie and children moved to Baton Rouge on July 1, 2012 and he was installed on July 29, 2012.
-The two oldest children, Josiah and Abigail, are now attending college out-of-state while the two youngest, Grace and Isaac, are in school in Central.
+The two oldest children, Josiah and Abigail, are now married and living away from home, Grace is attending school in Florida, and Isaac is attending LSU.
 Currently the church has approximately 100 members on its roll with an annual budget of $200,000.
-There are three active elders and two active deacons.
+There are two active elders and one active deacon.